yeatmanlab/roar-infosec/roar-sdlc.md

 1. Change Approval and Deployment:

    - Approval for code changes is required before they can be merged into production.
-   - The ROAR Director of Technology and Integration or their designee reviews and authorizes changes.
+   - The ROAR Director of Technology and Innovation or their designee reviews and authorizes changes.
 Individual developers cannot deploy code directly to the production environment.
    - Approval is recorded by minting a new version number tag and release on GitHub.
 These actions then trigger deployment through GitHub actions.

 1. Post-Deployment Monitoring: